ArthurArthurArthur0817/LLM/README.md

 # Hammett Plot Data Analysis and Visualization Tool

 ## Project Overview
 The main goal of this project is to facilitate the analysis of chemistry-related literature.
-Users can provide specified papers, questions and data, the program will generate answers by comprehensively reading and analyzing the paper.
+Users can provide specified papers, questions, and data, and the program will generate answers by comprehensively reading and analyzing the paper.
+This project leverages the capabilities of the Gemini API and the mistralai/Mistral-7B-Instruct-v0.1 model to enhance data analysis and insights generation.

-## Key features
+## Key Features

-- Generating Hammett plot graphs based on user-selected substituents.
+- Generating Hammett plot graphs: Based on user-selected substituents.
-- Downloading graph data for further analysis.
+- Downloading graph data: For further analysis.
-- Using the downloaded data in conjunction with the paper and specified question for detailed analysis and insight generation.
+- Detailed analysis and insight generation: Using the downloaded data in conjunction with the paper and specified questions.
+- Advanced AI Integration: Utilizes the Gemini API for enhanced data handling and mistralai/Mistral-7B-Instruct-v0.1 model for superior natural language processing capabilities.

+## Technology Integration
+- Gemini API: Utilized to generate the final answers and analysis based on the provided pages.
+- mistralai/Mistral-7B-Instruct-v0.1: Employed to identify relevant pages in the paper related to the questions and generate preliminary answers.

 ## Installation